SitthiwatDam/MATHPLOT-VQA/README.md

 ## 5. Discussion

 ### 5.1.
 Result
-- The scoring results of the finetuned model appear better than the pre-trained model, but the actual interpretation suggests otherwise.This discrepancy indicates that the scoring method may not be effective.
+- The scoring results of the finetuned model appear better than the pre-trained model, but the actual interpretation suggests otherwise.
+This discrepancy indicates that the scoring method may not be effective.
 Since we only trained the model for five epochs, it might be insufficient for the model to reach optimal efficiency.
-- The web application meets all requirements, but it still takes a long time to generate answers.
+- The web application meets all requirements, but it still takes a long time to generate answers due to high hardware requirements for both the Chart Summarizer and QA models.

 ### 5.2.
 Hypothesis
 In this study, we investigate whether fine-tuning a model with the AutoChart dataset leads to improved performance compared to using a pretrained model when answering questions based on line plots, bar plots, or scatter plots.
 Our hypothesis posits that the fine-tuned model would outperform the pretrained model in question answering related to charts. **However, the results of our experiment suggest otherwise.**